DeltaK17/Llama_Local_Assistant/README.md

-# Local LLaMA Voice Assistant
+# Local Mistral Voice Assistant
-The "Local LLaMA Voice Assistant" project integrates local language models with speech recognition to create an interactive voice-driven AI assistant.
+The "Local Mistral Voice Assistant" project integrates local language models with speech recognition to create an interactive voice-driven AI assistant.
 It allows users to converse with the AI using natural speech, which is converted to text, processed by the AI, and then spoken back to the user.
 This project is ideal for developers and enthusiasts interested in building and experimenting with voice interfaces and local AI models.

 ## Acknowledgements